AplaProject/apla-docs-en/source/topics/vm.rst

      data.Auto[i] = isauto
   }

-We fill in the information about the parameters
+We fill in the information about the parameters:

 .. code::